FOSDEM-Cloud-Native-Databases-DevRoom/fosdem-cloud-native-databases-devroom.github.io/README.md

 ## To Submit

-Go to the FOSDEM 2026 [Pretalx website](https://pretalx.fosdem.org/fosdem-2026/cfp) to submit your talks and select “Cloud Native Databases” in the Track dropdown menu.
+Go to the FOSDEM 2026 [Pretalx website](https://pretalx.fosdem.org/fosdem-2026/cfp) to submit your talks and select “Databases” in the Track dropdown menu.

 Submissions on Pretalx will be open by 30 October.